shoui520/shoui520.github.io/multilingual_docs/es/monolingual.md

 *You download anime right…?*

-### Yomichan Offline
+### Yomitan Offline
-You can still use Yomichan offline.
+You can still use Yomitan offline.
 Here’s how.

 ![Image](img/mono9.jpg)